 - Nurse Administrator

-When you are requesting information from the schools below, be mindful of which programs offer the focus area you are interested in, and don’t be afraid to obtain information on a wide variety of specialties.
+When looking for a school, be mindful of which programs offer the focus area you are interested in and don’t be afraid to obtain information on a wide variety of specialties.
 You should also be aware that some specialties, such as CRNA/Nurse Anesthetist, require specific clinical and work experience, and may not always be available for direct entry MSN students.

 Direct Entry MSN Curriculum